boxwise/boxwise/README.md

 This is a new version of [the original Drop App used by Drop In The Ocean](https://www.drapenihavet.no/en/the-drop-app-2/).
 The original app was limited to just managing a single organization.
 This is a rewrite to support multiple organizations on a centrally hosted system.

+## Contributing

+We are always looking for help.
+Working on this project is an opportunity to use your skills to help thousands of refugees.
+[Our contributing guide](CONTRIBUTING.md) has more information.

 ## Setting up development environment

 1. [Install Node.js](https://nodejs.org/en/download/).
 You'll also need to install Yarn: